forkunited/LanguageSearch/README.md

 under the assumption that there was a good chance that crawling web pages would not yield much Yoruba data (the language these scripts were used for).
-If it turns out that you want to use the language searching methods from this project more extensively in the future, then you might want to just start over and do it better.
+If it turns out that you want to use the language searching methods from this project more extensively or at a larger scale in the future, then you might want to just start over and do it better.
 For example, the searching could be performed more efficiently using in-memory data-structures